-Maybe "dinner" consists of grabbing fast food after sports practice, eating in front of the TV, or perhaps everyone eats separately so they can continue with their own schedule.
-While life may seem busier than ever, it is important to set aside time to relax, eat, and catch up with each other.
-By setting aside time for dinner you can improve your mood and family connection.
+What does dinnertime look like at your house?
+Maybe "dinner" consists of grabbing fast food after sports practice, eating in front of the TV, or maybe everyone eats separately so they can continue with their own schedule.
+While life may get busy, it is important to set aside time to relax, eat, and catch up with each other.
+By setting aside time for dinner, you can improve your mood and family connection.

-4. Keep it real.
+- Keep it real.
 Life gets messy, things come up.
 Do your best to get your family together at dinnertime, but when it doesn’t work out, don’t stress.
 If it’s easier to eat breakfast or lunch together during the day, do so!
 If you need to pack food for an “on-the-go” type of day, find a place to eat together once you reach your destination.
 Be flexible and find what works best for you and your family!